8ta4/say/DONTREADME.md

 Also, `⌘ + ;` conflicts with Excel's time insertion, but that's not very common.

+> Can this tool just start transcribing on its own?

+Absolutely!

 > When does this tool start transcribing automatically?

 The automatic trigger is based on voice activity. `say` listens to you and waits for a pause before it starts transcribing.
 It's all thanks to the Silero VAD's ONNX model that detects your voice activity.